 Recording your catch

 The Committee is anxious that our catch return records are as accurate as possible.
 We ask that you make a judgment as to whether your trout is a wild or stocked fish and record your catch accordingly – making the usual distinction between a wild and a stocked fish.
-There will be some over-wintered, tagged stock fish caught.
-An over-wintered fish may have a YELLOW or BLUE tag or just possibly a GREEN tag.
-The tags are by the nearside of the dorsal fin.
 All wild fish should be measured before they are returned to the river.
 Their lengths should be recorded on the catch return card.
 Please complete a separate card for each beat that you fish.
 Please bring a tape measure with you so that you can measure the length of any wild fish caught.
 Fishing is from dawn to dusk.

 Recording catches per beat